UMass-Foundation-Model/Co-LLM-Agents/envs/tdw_mat/README.md

 ```
 dict {"type": 2}
 ```
-* grasp the object with arm
+* grasp the object with the arm
 ```
 dict {"type": 3, "object": object_id, "arm": "left" or "right"}
 ```